 Could an AED shock someone accidentally?

-An AED will analyse the rhythm of the heart and won’t shock if its not appropriate to do so.
+An AED will analyze the rhythm of the heart and won’t deliver a shock if it is not appropriate to do so.
 Therefore if you connected an AED to a ‘live’ person then it would not deliver a shock.

-The machine will give you certain instructions, such as when not to touch the casualty.
-Provided you follow these instructions the machine is incredibly safe to use.
+The machine will give you certain instructions, such as when not to touch the patient.
+Provided you follow these instructions, AEDs are incredibly safe devices to use and are lifesaving.